 A local land charge is a restriction on a particular parcel of land, either to secure payment of a sum of money, or limiting the use to which the land may be put and is binding on successive owners of that parcel of land.
 Our local land charges register is now fully digitised on our GIS system.

-You can order and pay for an online search using the local authority search form.
+You can order and pay for an online search using the local authority search form (This link will open in a new window).

 As well as maintaining the register the local land charges section carries out all official searches covered by the Local Land Charges Act 1975, guaranteeing comprehensive replies to the official LLC1 and Con29 enquiries.
 These replies will include information such as the planning history of a site, enforcement action and highways information.